1985 Detroit Grand Prix: Summary

-Sunday was warm, humid, clear and breezy with a large and enthusiastic crowd.
+Sunday was warm, humid, clear and breezy with a large crowd.
 Unlike the 1984 race, the drivers made a clean start, as Mansell got away well on the outside and took the first corner ahead of Senna.
 In Turn 2, however, Senna took the lead back, and by the end of the first lap, Rosberg had also gotten around Mansell.
 After one lap, Senna and Rosberg were opening a gap to Mansell, Prost, Alboreto, Derek Warwick, Elio de Angelis, Johansson, Piquet and Lauda.
-The Tyrrells of Bellof and Martin Brundle, down on power to the turbos but always extremely well suited to the tight Detroit circuit, each moved up six places on the first lap to 12th and 13th.
+The Tyrrells of Bellof and Martin Brundle, down on power to the turbos but always well suited to the tight Detroit circuit, each moved up six places on the first lap to 12th and 13th.

 But as the race went on, the track was already beginning to break up, with the worst break up at Turn 2.
 By lap seven, Senna and Rosberg led Mansell by seven seconds.
 On lap eight, Senna surrendered the lead when he pitted for tires; regretting his gamble to try to run much of the race on one set of tires, relying on his car's superior performance to all of the other cars.
 Warwick had dropped back steadily, eventually retiring with a broken driveshaft, while the McLarens of Prost and Lauda quickly experienced brake problems.
 Lauda made it back to the pits to retire with no brakes on lap 10, but when Prost had the same problem on lap 20, he was unable to slow for Turn 2 and slid into the tyre wall.

 De Angelis, on the other hand, was making steady progress.
 He took fourth when Senna pitted, then passed Alboreto for third and began closing the gap to Mansell, who also was struggling with overheating brakes.
 On lap 20, with Rosberg's lead at 24 seconds, de Angelis got around Mansell to take second place.
 Mansell pitted on lap 24 after losing another position to Johansson.
 He returned in ninth place only to retire immediately when he hit the wall hard in Turn 2.